 FACT: 10 billion pods are tossed into North American landfills each year.

 Disposable coffee pods and capsules create unnecessary trash.
 These popular, single-serve pods are made of complex multi-layered plastic or aluminum and are not biodegradable or recyclable.
 If you own a single-serve coffee machine, simply use a refillable stainless steel or mesh pod.
 You’ll save money and reduce waste.
 A more convenient yet still-ecological option is to purchase single-use, 100%-biodegradable, disposable filter pods.
-They are sold in packs of 50 and often economically priced.
+They are sold in packs of 50 and are often economically priced.

 4. Polystyrene (Styrofoam™) Cups and Plastic Lids